srvmann/dvcpipeline-NitishSingh/README.md

 # dvcpipeline-NitishSingh

 This repository demonstrates a data version control (DVC) pipeline using Python.
-It is aimed at showcasing best practices for managing data science workflows, tracking data and model versions, and ensuring reproducibility in machine learning projects.
+It aims to showcase best practices for managing data science workflows, tracking data and model versions, and ensuring reproducibility in machine learning projects.

 ## Features